Anal sac inflammation in dogs

 Treatment of anal sac inflammation

-The first thing you can do - if you suspect that your animal has suffered from anal sac inflammation - is to wash the area, preferably with a hand shower, around the anal opening with lukewarm water twice a day.
-It is enough if you do it 2-5 minutes at a time.
-If the dog licks its bottom excessively, you can use a collar on the dog to prevent this.
+The first thing you can do - if you suspect that your animal is suffering from anal sac inflammation - is to wash the area, preferably with a hand shower, around the anal opening with lukewarm water twice a day.
+Two to five minutes each time is fine.
+You should see a vet if your dog continues to lick its bottom excessively, or to rub it's bottom along the floor.

 How does a vet treat anal sac inflammation?

 If the anal sacs or the area around the anus are inflamed, the vet may recommend anti-inflammatory and pain-relieving drugs until the worst is over.
-It is very rare that the vet considers your animal to need antibiotics.
+It is very rare that the vet considers your animal to need antibiotics in these cases.

 After the visit, the animal owner usually receives instructions about new washes/shower treatments of the anal area to prevent new problems from arising, as well as book a return visit to ensure that the anal sacs are functioning as usual again.